tom9zbx/GIFtoolsCookbook/content/videoTutorials.rst

 - De-trend data with polynomial fits: see :ref:`magnetic data <VTMagdata>` or via the data GUI
 - Assign standard deviations (% and floor) to data: see :ref:`general <VToverview>` functionality
 - Edit datum or standard deviation or completely remove them: see :ref:`general <VToverview>` functionality
-- Output files for forward modelling
-- Set up input file and output files for use with grav3d inversion
-- Read output files from grav3d and view predicted data, recovered models, and inversion diagnostics

 .. tip:: Check the magnetic data section, too, as often what works there, also works for gravity (both being potential field data).